 Application details can only be edited until the last required document is uploaded.
 Once the last document is uploaded, you can no longer change application details!

-An acknowledgment of receipt will always be sent to the applicant within 2 weeks of submitting an application.
+An acknowledgement of receipt will always be sent to the applicant within 2 weeks of submitting an application.

 Your application will now be academically assessed by the selection commission.
 Successful applicants will be invited to proceed with part 2.